Personal profile

 Within the Manchester Institute of Education, I am the leader of the Higher Education pathway within the MA International Education programme.

-In 2024 I was invited to visit the European University Institute in Florence.
+In 2024 I was invited to visit, and speak at, the Transnational School of Governance European University Institute in Florence.

 I particularly enjoy hosting visiting colleagues.
-In this, the University’s bicentenary year, I will welcome Professor Michael Mintrom of Monash University, Australia, and Dr Pimsiri Taylor of Thammasat University, Kingdom of Thailand, to the Manchester campus.
+In 2024, the University’s bicentenary year, I welcomed Professor Michael Mintrom of Monash University, Australia, and Dr Pimsiri Taylor of Thammasat University, Kingdom of Thailand, to the Manchester campus.

 I have given papers at major international conferences.
-In 2024 I contributed to The Future of Higher Education – Bologna Process Researchers’ Conference in Bucharest, the outcomes of which feed into the 2024 Ministerial Conference of the European Higher Education Area in Tirana.
+I have contributed to The Future of Higher Education – Bologna Process Researchers’ Conference in Bucharest on three occasions, the outcomes of which feed into the Ministerial Conferences of the European Higher Education Area.

 Prior to joining the University of Manchester, I undertook a vast and varied range of roles across the University of Leeds over 15 years.
 This included completing a scholarship funded doctorate in the School of Politics and International Studies, followed by an externally funded postdoc in the School of Education.
 I was also Principal Investigator and Grant Holder of a Higher Education Academy funded project.